Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-what-landlords-need-to-know-about-esas-in-2021.md

 excerpt: If your property normally does not allow pets, it may be tempting to deny an ESA outright, but there are multiple reasons why this may not be the best course of action.
-heroHeading: What Landlords Need To Know About ESAs In 2023
+heroHeading: The Landlords Essential Guide to ESAs
 heroImg: /assets/landlords-and-esa-verification.jpg
 heroAltImg: ESA in 2023 for the landlords and property managers
 social: true